palmin/ios-multi-back-button/README.md

 # ios-multi-back-button

-Replacement for the built-in UInavigationController back-button that allows going back multiple levels.
+Replacement for the built-in UINavigationController back-button that allows going back multiple levels.
 It requires iOS 8 as it uses popover presentation of view-controllers on iPhone.

 Users long-tap the back-button to display a table with the viewControllers in the current navigation